compor/ClassifyLoops/README.md

 # SimplifyLoopExits

-transform loop with multiple exits to use a single exit
+Transform loop with multiple exits to use a single exit.